signalfx/splunk-otel-js-web/docs/PII.md

+> The official Splunk documentation for this page is [Manually instrument browser-based web applications](https://quickdraw.splunk.com/redirect/?product=Observability&location=github.rum.manual.instrumentation&version=current).
+For instructions on how to contribute to the docs, see [CONTRIBUTING.md](../CONTRIBUTING.md#documentation).

 # Personally Identifiable Information

 In certain situations, metadata collected by our instrumentation may include Personally Identifiable Information (PII).
 We'd advise that you pay attention to the following cases: